-What HDC is doing to better respect Black Culture?
+What HDC is doing to better respect Black Culture.

 Our 2 biggest takeaways were: awareness and action.
-Immediately after the meeting, HDC staff who were in attendance made a plan of action to hold an internal discussion with the rest of our street style staff to collaborate on how and what changes we will make.
+Immediately after the meeting, HDC staff who were in attendance made a plan of action to hold an internal discussion with the rest of our street-style staff to collaborate on how and what changes we will make.
 Nii Engmann has offered to come on board as our cultural consultant to help guide us in the right direction.
-We would love to make changes this very second, however, we want to make sure every decision we make is made with thought and consideration of fellow black dancers in our community.
+We would love to make changes this very second, however, we want to make sure every decision we make is made with the thought and consideration of fellow black dancers in our community.

 We at Harbour Dance Centre are committed to working collaboratively with our faculty and community to honour the rich foundations of Black culture alive in our classes.
-We recognize that this work is ongoing and not all changes will happen over-night.
+We recognize that this work is ongoing and not all changes will happen overnight.

 We are taking immediate action in the following areas:

 - Honouring true hip hop culture by ensuring all teachers who label their class ‘hip hop’ are educated and trained in hip hop history.
-We also encourage all our teachers to be active participants in the hip hop community.
+We also encourage all our teachers to be active participants in the hip-hop community.